bnparham/bnparham/README.md

 # 💫 About Me:
-👨‍💻 Computer Science student at the University of Guilan 📚.<br>Passionate Django 🐍 and React ⚛️ developer 🚀<br>Join me on my coding adventures! 💻✨
+👨‍💻 Computer Science student at the University of Guilan 📚.<br>Passionate Django 🐍 developer 🚀<br>Join me on my coding adventures! 💻✨

 ## 🌐 Socials: